 Capital pouring in from the property catastrophe space means casualty reinsurance cedants find themselves awash with capacity at a competitive period in the market cycle.
 This is good news, as long as you can tell who’s here for the long haul.

-There has been quite a bit of discussion over the effect that insurance-linked securities (ILS) and the euphemistically labelled “alternative capital” have had on the property catastrophe reinsurance market.
+There has been quite a bit of discussion over the effect that insurance-linked securities (ILS) and the euphemistically labeled “alternative capital” have had on the property catastrophe reinsurance market.

 The New Kids on the Block